Types of Employment Available in USA Universities and Colleges

 Work and Study in the USA

-On-campus paid employment: Up to 20 hours per week, beginning in the first year.
+International students are allowed to work up to 20 hours per week, beginning in the first year, for on-campus employment.

 How to earn money in the U.S. while going to school